Navbar button The Headteacher

 • Catherine Carden considers the difference between ‘leadership’ and ‘management’ – and whether the distinction matters...

-Leadership within primary education is something that’s regularly debated, discussed and judged, be it through Ofsted inspections, local newspaper reports, national news stories or social media posts.
+We often debate, discuss and judge leadership within primary education.
+It happens via Ofsted inspections, local newspaper reports, national news stories and social media posts.

 What does that term ‘leadership’ actually mean?
-Is it a more contemporary term for what used to be referred to as ‘management’?
+Is it a more contemporary term for what we used to refer to as ‘management’?
 Or is there more to it than that?

-Management, on the other hand, is a much more easily definable term that centres around the process of attaining organisational objectives through effective co-ordination of resources and activity within a hierarchical structure.
+Management, on the other hand, is a much more easily definable term.
+It centres around the process of attaining organisational objectives through effective co-ordination of resources and activity within a hierarchical structure.

-The terms ‘management’ and ‘leadership’ will often be used interchangeably, with some referring to themselves as being ‘part of the management team’, or even ‘a manager’, while others will cite the presence of a ‘leadership team’ and consider themselves as being ‘a leader’.
+The terms ‘management’ and ‘leadership’ will often be used interchangeably.
+Some will refer to themselves as being ‘part of the management team’, or even ‘a manager’.
+Others will cite the presence of a ‘leadership team’ and consider themselves as being ‘a leader’.

 ‘Management’ is characterised by task-oriented activities, such as writing reports, producing action plans, managing emails and various other administrative tasks.